BRGM/ComPASS/doc/eos.rst

+.. _eos:

 Equations of state
 ==================

-Different *equations of state* exist.
+Different *equations of state* (eos) exist.
 It determines the possible phases and components and the matrix of presence of the components in the phases.
 It also fix some physical laws (phase density, ...).
  - linear_water : one phase (liquid), one component (water).